 This is a brilliant statement ...that poses a major puzzle.
-How one reconciles what is spelled out so clearly in this paragraph with the former six chapters of the book?
+How one reconciles what is spelled out so clearly in this paragraph - as well as most of what is built in chapters 2-5 of TED - with the opening and closing chapters of the book (Chapters one and six in the reviewed version of the English translation)?
 Why in a substantial re-writing of the book for the English translation published in 1934 it was not incorporated or even mentioned?
-Even more sobering, why in Business Cycles (1939), which Schumpeter saw as his magnum opus, equilibrium is kept as the starting and central point of his construction at the cost of clarity, coherence and adherence to his own historical narrative, as so many of his heavy-weight reviewers took note?
+Even more sobering, why in Business Cycles (1939), which Schumpeter saw as his magnum opus, equilibrium is kept as the starting and central point of his construction at the cost of clarity, coherence and adherence to his own historical narrative, as so many of his heavy-weight reviewers took note27?